 What you can aim for is becoming very good (top 25%) at two or more complimentary things.
 Suppose you are a designer.
 But you can also double up as a marketing manager, or a developer, or a teacher.
 This combination would make you very unique.
 Now you are both rare, and valuable.

 Arnold was huge, had a heavy build, and a thick Austrian accent.
 This made him unique.
-If there was no Arnold, James Cameron would have had to build one for the role.
+If there was no Arnold, James Cameron would have had to build one for the role of The Terminator.
 Arnold also had a good sense of humour.
 This made him one of the very few action stars who did very well in non-action comedy as well.

 Having said that, don’t be naive.
 Being unique doesn’t guarantee results.
 There were other bodybuilders as well, who had the same traits as Arnold’s.
 How many of them are superstars?